Scientific Advisory Board

 Jerome Kim

 Jerome Kim, M.D., is an international expert on the evaluation and development of vaccines and is the Director General of the International Vaccine Institute, whose mission is to discover, develop and deliver safe, effective and affordable vaccines for Global Health.
-Dr. Kim is also an Adjunct Professor, Department of Medicine, Uniformed Services University and at the Graduate School of Public Health, Yonsei University.
+Dr. Kim is also an Distinguished Visiting Professor, College of Natural Sciences, Seoul National University.
 He has authored over 300 publications.
 He is a graduate of the University of Hawaii, with high honors in History and highest honors in Biology, and received his M.D. from Yale University School of Medicine.

 Wayne Koff